Blockchain-for-Developers/fa17-hw01/ex1/greeter_exercise.md

 ## Greeter Contract
-Build a simple contract to "greet" the user.
+Build a simple contract that "greets" the user.

 As is common when learning any language for the first time, this is the *Solidity* equivalent to `Hello, world!` in other languages.